• Faithful emulation of the classic vintage Speak and Spell speech chip

 • Around 150 real time parameters, with full stand-alone control and editing using the touch screen and encoders,

-or via MIDI over USB and 5-pin DIN (with user defined thru connectivity)
+or via MIDI over both USB and 5-pin DIN (with user defined thru connectivity)

 • MIDI USB HOST port for external controllers / keyboards